Exponentiation: History

+In 1636, James Hume used in essence modern notation, when in L'algèbre de Viète he wrote A^{iii} for A^{3}.
 Early in the 17th century, the first form of our modern exponential notation was introduced by René Descartes in his text titled La Géométrie; there, the notation is introduced in Book I.

-Some mathematicians (such as René Descartes) used exponents only for powers greater than two, preferring to represent squares as repeated multiplication.
+Some mathematicians (such as Descartes) used exponents only for powers greater than two, preferring to represent squares as repeated multiplication.
 Thus they would write polynomials, for example, as ax + bxx + cx^{3} + d.

-Another historical synonym, involution, is now rare and should not be confused with its more common meaning.
+Samuel Jeake introduced the term indices in 1696.
+The term involution was used synonymously with the term indices, but had declined in usage and should not be confused with its more common meaning.